carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   2. A company runs a web application that serves weather updates.
 The application runs on a fleet of Amazon EC2 instances in a Multi-AZ Auto scaling group behind an Application Load Balancer (ALB).
 How to make the application more resilient to sporadic increases in request rates?
      - On the frontend an Amazon CloudFront distribution can be placed in front of the ALB and this will cache content for better performance and also offloads requests from the backend.
   3. An organization want to share regular updates about their charitable work using static webpages.
 The pages are expected to generate a large amount of views from around the world.
 The files are stored in an Amazon S3 bucket.
 How to design an efficient and effective solution => Amazon CloudFront can be used to cache the files in edge locations around the world and this will improve the performance of the webpages.
 Possible configuration.
 Using a REST API endpoint or Using a website endpoint as the origin with anonymous (public) access allowed or with access restricted by a Referer header.
   4. An Amazon S3 bucket in the us-east-1 Region hosts the static website content of a company.
 The content is made available through an Amazon CloudFront origin pointing to that bucket.
 A second copy of the bucket is created in the ap-southeast-1 Region using cross-region replication.
-The chief solutions architect wants a solution that provides greater availability for the website.Which combination of actions should be taken to increase availability?
+The chief solutions architect wants a solution that provides greater availability for the website.
+Which combination of actions should be taken to increase availability?
      - You can set up CloudFront with origin failover for scenarios that require high availability.
 To get started, you create an origin group with two origins: a primary and a secondary.
 If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.
   5. A company runs a dynamic website that is hosted on an on-premises server in the United States.
 The company is expanding to Europe and is investigating how they can optimize the performance of the website for European users.
 The website’s backed must remain in the United States.
 The company requires a solution that can be implemented within a few days.
 Best Practice => A custom origin can point to an on-premises server and CloudFront is able to cache content for dynamic websites.
 Additionally, connections are routed from the nearest Edge Location to the user across the AWS global network.
 If the on-premises server is connected via a Direct Connect (DX) link this can further improve performance.